-Upon commercialization of our products covered by the in-licensed intellectual property, which we expect would include beti-cel and lovo-cel, we will be obligated to pay MIT a percentage of net sales by us or our sublicensees as a royalty.
+We are obligated to pay MIT a percentage of net sales as a royalty on any of our commercialized products covered by the in-licensed intellectual property which includes ZYNTEGLO and will likely include lovo-cel in the future, if and when approved.
 This royalty is in the low single digits and is reduced for royalties payable to third parties, provided that the royalty to MIT is not less than a specified percentage that is less than one-percent.
 In addition, we make under this agreement an annual maintenance payment which may be credited against the royalty payments.